The First Photos from Lifetime's Britney Spears Biopic Are SO Cringe-Worthy

-We didn't really expect anything less, but the first photos from Lifetime's unauthorized Britney Spears biopic are here, and they're something.
+We didn't really expect anything less, but the first photos from Lifetime's unauthorised Britney Spears biopic are here, and they're something.

 Ever since news of the movie, tentatively titled Britney, dropped back in August, it's received pretty negative attention for obvious reasons.
 Lifetime has seemingly found a niche exploiting tragic celebrity stories, from Brittany Murphy to Whitney Houston, and beloved TV shows, like Full House and Saved by the Bell, to make movies often so bad, they can't even be considered guilty pleasures.